pschool-in/curriculum/content/grammar/new-topics/punctuation.md

 False:
 A comma is used at the end of a sentence.
-Comma is similar to a full stop.
+A comma is similar to a full stop.
 ```

 ## Question mark